Restore disabled script opcodes, May 2018

 Note that when considering integer division and modulo operations with negative operands, the rules applied in the C language and most languages (with Python being a notable exception) differ from the strict mathematical definition.
 Script follows the C language set of rules.
 Namely:

-1. Non-integer quotients are rounded towards zero
+- Non-integer quotients are rounded towards zero

-2. The equation (a/b)*b + a%b == a is satisfied by the results
+(a/b)*b + a%b == ais satisfied by the results - From the above equation it follows that:

-4. In practice if a is negative for the modulo operator the result will be negative or zero.
+ais negative for the modulo operator the result will be negative or zero.

 OP_DIV